16.3 Event

 Case-V: Independent Events

-Two events are said to be independent, if the occurrence of one does not depend on the occurrence of the other.
+Two events are Independent if the occurrence of one event does not change the probability of the other event happening.
+In simple terms, the two events have “no memory” of each other.

 Case-VI: Complementary Event